Ning Cai (magician): Writing career

 Cai collaborated with her longtime friend and mentor, John Teo, president of the International Brotherhood of Magicians (Singapore) in creating an activity book Game of Thoughts: Understanding Creativity Through Mind Games, which comprised a series of 'brain teasers, puzzles conundrums, thought experiments and writing exercises'.

-In 2016 she collaborated with Don Bosco in writing Magicienne, a novel featuring a young protagonist who has been described as a "younger version of Magic Babe".
+In 2016, she collaborated with Don Bosco in writing Magicienne, a novel featuring a young protagonist who has been described as a "younger version of Magic Babe".

 In April 2018, Cai launched the first book of her young adult trilogy.
 Titled Misdirection, the first volume of the Savant Trilogy, it follows a parkour champion who awakes from a three-year coma and discovers that her family has been murdered by a killer still at large.
 Cai's original manuscript had been long-listed for the Epigram Books Fiction Prize in 2016 and was subsequently reworked.
-The book spent six consecutive weeks on The Straits Times bestsellers list.
-Manipulation and Metamorphosis followed in 2021 and 2022.
+The book spent six consecutive weeks on The Straits Times bestsellers list. followed by Manipulation in 2021, and Metamorphosis in 2022.